luoqin219/my-weird-life/笔记/Positive Psychology_Harvard.md

 2. About social support on identifying the right people: I think that's why I'm always picky at people connections and trying to cultivate better connections if I have no choice in some cases.
 We can be impacted hugely by people around, so if we want to better and grow ourselves in an easier/happier way, get the people who not only love you but also know how to love you in a way that best suits you, meaning that they mostly understand what you need, what you truly want, and what will make you happy.
 It's hard - it requires maturity, empathy, knowledge, even intelligence and some luck.
 The way I think of to be responsible for my own life is to make cautious choices when it comes to letting someone really step into my life and letting someone go if we are not easily happy together.
 Basically find the right connection instead of cultivating it from scratch especially when we are already grown-ups.
 People can always naturally find their perfectly matched groups - if there's too much drama or torture, I think it means people involved could all have done better/wiser.
 Willingness to grow and growth pace might be the most important factors for me to identify whether it's "right".

 3. TODO: think more about to be idealistic is to be realistic

+## Is happiness a random phenomenon?

+Q: Running away from painful experiences or actively seeking pleasure?
+Running away from unhappiness or adhering to the declaration of independence and pursuing happiness?

+### Disease Model vs Health Model

+**Disease model**: The optimum level is the zero: let's just be OK; let's just not hurt.

+**Health model**: That's not enough; let's go beyond that; let's go to excitement, to the fun.
+Because the ideal is not just a tensionless state.
+It's the creative tension.
+It's flow*.

+*Flow: flow is the state where we're excited, where we're engaging what we're doing, where it's much more than being "comfortably numb".
+In fact, it's being a little bit uncomfortable; it's being outside of our comfort zone; it's being in our stretch zone - not the panic zone, where there's excitement, where there's some nervousness.
+There's also growth there.

+### Class Notes

+1. What the world needs, more than anything else, is **practical idealists**.
+"How can I make the world a better place?"

+2. Idealism and good intentions are not enough.
+That's why we should merge, mate research and practice.

+3. How much do genes matter?
+How much is it about nature versus nurture?
+Significant similarities among those twins who were apart at birth, had entirely different enviornments, reared in different contries, are they share very similar personalities and their well-being and happiness levels were incredibly similar. -> 《Happiness is a Stochastic Phenomenon》? no -> level of happiness is not only determined by their genes but also their experiences